Critical Reasoning

 product value

-Critical Reasoning focuses on practice — short, repeatable cognitive exercises that turn abstract theory into an actionable habit.
+Critical Reasoning focuses on practice with short, repeatable cognitive exercises that turn abstract theory into an actionable habit.

-As a result, the product doesn’t deliver knowledge — it builds a skill.
+As a result, the product doesn’t deliver knowledge but builds a skill.

 Research